This page provides specific study suggestions and resources. You may also want to consult this General Language Learning Advice.

 The Lernen to Talk Show is a series of 4-7 minute videos filmed once a week by a student who went to Germany for a year in 2011/12, to document his progress in the language.
 Each episode is carefully subtitled (and often also annotated) in ways that also show you some of the mistakes he makes as he speaks.
 Click around to find a starting point that matches your current level.

-German Audio on Netflix: For shows produced by Netflix (Dark, Biohackers, Stranger Things, House of Cards, Orange is the New Black, BoJack Horseman, Unbreakable Kimmy Schmidt etc.), there is a language menu at the lower right of the screen where you can set the audio (but unfortunately usually not the captions) to German.
-You’ll learn the most by setting the language to German and the captions to English and actively correlating what you hear with what you see.
+German Audio on Netflix: For ALL shows produced by Netflix, there is a language menu where you can set the audio and/or the subtitles to German.
+Initially, you’ll learn the most by setting the language to German and the captions to English and actively correlating what you hear with what you see; time permitting, watch some segments a second time with BOTH the audio and the subtitles set to German.
+As you progress, this can become your default setting.

-6. Subscribe to Mango or Yabla German via the LRC
+6. UofM Students: Subscribe to Mango or Yabla German via the LRC

 Mango Languages is an online language learning resource based in Farmington Hills, Michigan.
 Here is a video overview of how Mango works.